 Daniel Rose | Track and Field Head Coach

-Daniel Rose is entering his seventh year as both the indoor and outdoor track program’s head coach.
-In 2011, Coach Rose came in as an assistant to coach the throws.
+Daniel Rose is entering his thirteenth year at Georgetown Prep, Coach Rose came in as an assistant to coach the throws.
 There he worked for his mentor, Greg Dunston.
 In the fall of 2013, he was named head coach of the program.
 Since winter, 2013, Coach Rose has coached: multiple I.A.C. individual & relay champions, All-I.A.C. athletes, and school record-breaking athletes in sprints, throws and jumps.
 Coach Rose has two recent graduates selected to the All-Decade (and later Half-Decade) Montgomery County Track & Field Team (mocorunning.com).

 Before Prep, Coach Rose was the Sherwood High School Football strength and conditioning coach for five years.
 He ran the Sherwood Warrior Football summer camps.